-Alcohol turns into sugars in the liver where it’s primarily first stored.
-Then, once liver glucose levels are topped off it will store just as any sugar and that is as adipose tissue (fat) when it is in the presence of a caloric surplus.
+Alcohol turns into sugar in the liver, where it’s primarily first stored.
+Then, once liver glucose levels are topped off, it will store it just like any sugar, that is as adipose tissue (fat) when it is in the presence of a caloric surplus.

-Even if it’s it a caloric deficit it still takes you out of ketosis which you have worked quite hard to get into and your diet relies on.
+Even if it’s a caloric deficit, it still takes you out of ketosis, which you have worked quite hard to get into and your diet relies on.

 No, it’s just not a good idea.

 What Are The Side Effects Of Atkins Diet?